Back to blog

 Air Filter Monitoring Sensor

-Air filters within the HVAC system provide clean air to the cabin, eliminating dust, pollen and other allergens from the cabin air space.
-In dusty environments, this filter can become plugged and restricts airflow into the vehicle, forcing the system to work harder.
-Air filter monitoring provides prognostic data to the vehicle, allowing for planned replacement of the air filter before it becomes a problem.
+Air filters within the HVAC system provide clean air to the cabin, eliminating dust, pollen, and other allergens from the cabin air space.
+In dusty environments, this filter can become plugged and restrict airflow into the vehicle, forcing the system to work harder.
+Air filter monitoring provides prognostic data to the automobile, allowing for planned air filter replacement before it becomes a problem.

 Automatic Defog Sensor